mjt-books/python-book/chapters/chapter-7.md

 - 4× smaller than FP32, 2× smaller than FP16/BF16.
 - Often runs on dedicated integer dot-product or matrix units.
+- Lower memory bandwidth and sometimes lower power per inference.

 Costs:

 - You must pick scales and zero-points carefully.
 - Accuracy can drop if quantization is too aggressive or poorly calibrated.
+- Debugging and tooling complexity go up compared to “just training with AMP”.

+Very low-bit formats (INT4, INT2, binary) exist as research or specialized production tools.
+They can deliver dramatic gains but usually need heavily customized training and are much more model- and hardware-specific than INT8.

 ### Putting it all together